ArachnidAbby/BCL/docs/source/features/variables.rst

 .. code-block:: bcl

     define main(){
-        my_var  : string = "foo";
+        my_var: string = "foo";
-        my_var2 : i32 = "bar"; // will throw an error, the value is of the wrong type.
+        my_var2: i32 = "bar"; // will throw an error, the value is of the wrong type.

         println(my_var);
     }